This blog may contain affiliate links. Read our disclosure policy for more info.

 No visit to the Bay of Islands is complete without a trip (you can catch the ferry from Paihia) to historic Russell.

 Note: The drive from Auckland to the Bay of Islands/Paihia is incredibly scenic with tons of attractions to check out along the way.
-Give yourself a couple of days to enjoy this road trip!
+Rent a car in Auckland and give yourself a couple of days to enjoy this road trip!

 18. Waiheke Island

 Located only a short ferry from the city center, Waiheke Island is a place with beautiful beaches, gorgeous bays, and amazing wine.
 The best part is you can explore much of the island by bike so as a visitor you don’t need a rental car.
 You can choose to visit Waiheke on a tour from Auckland but I recommend getting a place to stay and spending a night or two here.

 On Waiheke Island, I loved visiting the many wineries by bike.
 A short and easy bike ride will take you to several wineries.
 It’s a beautiful way to spend the day, and the best part is you work off the calories from the wine along the way!